CellMigrationLab/PDAC_DL/CellTracksColab/README.md

 ## Usage Instructions

 For detailed instructions on how to use these notebooks, including required libraries, data formats, and analysis workflows, please refer to the documentation within each notebook.
-Users are encouraged to install necessary dependencies and review the README file in the GitHub repository for an optimal setup.

 ## Contribution

-Contributors are welcome to enhance the CellTracksColab project by proposing new features, reporting issues, or suggesting improvements through the project's GitHub repository.
-Your insights and feedback are valuable to the ongoing development and refinement of this analytical toolset.
+Notebooks were written by Guillaume Jacquemet.
+Further contribution are welcome.